Addison's Disease: The Great Pretender

 Glucocorticoid hormones such as prednisone, prednisolone, methylprednisolone (Medrol), or hydrocortisone are needed for all Addisonian dogs.
 For atypical and secondary Addison’s, this is the only drug prescribed.
 Prednisolone and methylprednisolone have been converted to a bioactive form, a process which otherwise must be done by the liver, so these may be good choices for dogs with elevated liver enzymes.
 Methylprednisolone and hydrocortisone may be associated with fewer side effects.
 Hydrocortisone is synthetic cortisol, closest to the natural form.

-The starting dose is 0.1 to 0.2 mg prednisone (0.4 to 0.8 mg hydrocortisone) per pound of body weight daily.
+The starting dose is 0.1 to 0.2 mg prednisone (0.4 to 0.8 mg hydrocortisone) per pound of body weight daily (recent recommendations say 0.1-0.2 mg per kg, which is about half as much).
 This is a physiologic dose, meant to mimic the amount of cortisol the body would produce itself if it were able.
 It should not cause the type of side effects associated with prednisone given at therapeutic levels for dogs with problems such as allergies or autoimmune disorders.

 Many dogs do well on 0.05 mg prednisone (0.04 mg Medrol, 0.2 mg hydrocortisone) per pound of body weight daily.
 Even large dogs usually do not require more than 5 mg daily, except during times of stress.
 The dosage is best divided in half and given every 12 hours in order to keep cortisol levels more even, particularly when using hydrocortisone, which has a much shorter half-life.